-The \$120-million investment would increase the facility's storage capacity by 64.8%, to 178,000 tonnes from its current 108,000 tonnes.30 Already handling some 3 million tonnes of grain and oilseeds annually, this expansion would enable the company to boost its yearly throughput to over 5 million tonnes.
-The proposal came on the heels of a \$20million investment that Richardson International had already made in the facility's railcar receiving abilities, which along with other operational improvements, was aimed at doubling its unloading capacity, from 150 cars per day to 300 cars per day.
+The \$120-million investment would increase the facility's storage capacity by 64.8%, to 178,000 tonnes from its current 108,000 tonnes.34 Already handling some 3 million tonnes of grain and oilseeds annually, this expansion would enable the company to boost its yearly throughput to over 5 million tonnes.
+The proposal came on the heels of a \$20-million investment that Richardson International had already made in the facility's railcar receiving abilities, which along with other operational improvements, was aimed at doubling its unloading capacity, from 150 cars per day to 300 cars per day.

 While the company had already taken into consideration such factors as noise and the obstruction of existing harbour-area sightlines, the proposal still faced a number of other hurdles, not the least of which involved an environmental impact assessment.
 Still others involved a public consultation and consent from various First-Nations groups as well as the City of North Vancouver.
-Even with these various approvals the project is expected to take about three years to complete.
+Even with these various approvals the project was expected to take about three years to complete.

 This proposal came atop other anticipated changes in the makeup of Richardson International's terminal-elevator network.
-Much of this related to the expected approval of the Glencore takeover of Viterra, which included a provision that would see certain commercial interests and assets sold to Richardson International.
+Much of this stemmed from Glencore's takeover of Viterra, which provided for the sale of certain commercial interests and assets to Richardson International.
 Beyond some 19 primary Viterra elevators situated across the prairies, this included a 25% ownership interest in Viterra's Cascadia Terminal, which is located across the Burrard Inlet from the Richardson International facility, on Vancouver's south shore.
 In addition, the company was also slated to take possession of a Viterra terminal elevator in Thunder Bay.

-Assuming the closure of these transactions, Richardson International will have obtained control over three terminal elevators, and a commercial interest in two others.
-These assets will significantly enhance the company's grain-handling abilities in both the Canadian and international marketplace.
+While these transactions had yet to be finalized by the close of the second quarter, they would result in Richardson International obtaining control over three terminal elevators, and a commercial interest in two others.
+These assets would significantly enhance the company's grainhandling abilities in both the Canadian and international marketplace.